1876 H CENT

 With all the different P, no-P, and logo dies used in 2006, occasionally flans got mixed up and plated zinc blanks were accidental struck with the P for plated steel blanks, and plated steel blanks were accidental struck without the P. These are not types but rather off metal blank errors and when I list them I will list them as errors.

-Beginning in 2007 all 1 cents have the Logo below the Queen's portrait, so I will no longer mention it in descriptions.
+Starting in 2007 all 1 cents have the Logo below the Queen's portrait which I will not mention.
 Both Zinc (non-magnetic) and steel (magnetic) core blanks were used for circulation coins and can only be differentiated with a magnet.
-The non-magnetic ones were only about 1% of the mintage so are scarce.
-Proofs continue to be non-magnetic on solid copper or bronze.
+Non-magnetic examples were only about 1% of the mintage so scarce.
+Proofs are non-magnetic on solid copper or bronze.
 Specimen examples are all magnetic.
-Most proof-like examples are magnetic but some much scarcer non-magnetic examples are found with a matte finish in some of the hard pack mint sets.
+Most proof-like examples are magnetic with a brighter finish but some non-magnetic examples with a matte finish are found in the hard pack mint sets.

-All circulation strike 2010 cents (MS) are non-magnetic as they are in copper plated zinc blanks, and most examples will show a minor degree of surface imperfections due problems with the plating process and which do not affect the grade.
-All proof strikes are on solid copper or bronze flans as so also non-magnetic.
-Those found in Proof-like and Specimen sets are always magnetic.
+All circulation strike 2010 cents (MS) are non-magnetic on copper plated zinc blanks with most examples showing a minor degree of surface imperfections due problems with the plating process.
+Proof strikes are also non-magnetic on solid copper or bronze blanks.
+Proof-like and Specimen strikes are always magnetic.

 In 2011 the mint stopped minting intentionally superior coins for Proof-like (standard) mint sets, rather using normal MS coins that had not gone through all the handling processes, resulting in most cents from these sets grading MS-64, although MS-65 examples are still scarce.
 With no way to differentiate between MS-63 or better coins from sets vs rolls, and MS-64 and being common, I cannot justify the higher prices earlier MS-64 examples.
 I cents of 2011 and 2012 I will price MS-63 at $0.50, MS-64 at $2.00 and MS-65 @ $12.00.
 Specimen coins struck with frosted backgrounds and mirror designs I price slightly higher than the MS-64 price at $4.00.